AdKats/AdKats/README.md

 </p>
 <h3>User Ranks and Roles</h3>
 <p>
+    AdKats hands out powers based on roles you configure, these are completely separate from the setup you've done for Procon and are not affected by that system in any way.
+    These users are distributed to all AdKats instances you run through your database.
-    On first enable you will need to add a user before you can access a majority of the in-game commands.
+    On first run of the plugin you will need to add a user before you can access a majority of the in-game commands.
     You can have as many users as you want.
     When a user is added you need to assign them a role.
     The default role is "Default Guest" and the allowed commands for that role are shown to you in the role section.
-    The default guest role cannot be deleted, but can be edited to your heart's content.
+    The default guest role cannot be deleted but can be edited to allow any non-admin commands.
     You can add more roles by typing a new role name in the "add role" field.
-    Any newly added roles default to allow all commands, so you will need to edit the allowed commands for new roles.
+    Any newly added roles default to allow all commands so you will need to edit the allowed commands for new roles.
     When you change a user's role and they are currently in-game they will be told that their role has changed, and what it was changed to.
 </p>
 <p>
     Once a user is added you need to assign their soldiers.
-    If you add a user with the same name as their soldier(s), their soldier(s) will be added automatically.
+    If you add a user with the same name as their soldier(s) their soldier(s) will be added automatically if they are already in the database.
-    Users can have multiple soldiers, so if your admins have multiple accounts you can assign all of those soldiers under their user.
+    Users can have multiple soldiers so if your admins have multiple accounts you can assign all of those soldiers under their user.
-    All soldiers added need to be in your database before they can be added to a user.
+    <b>Soldiers need to be in your database before they can be added to a user, so make sure they have been in the server
+    with AdKats/Stat Logger running before you try to add them to a user.</b>
-    This system tracks user's soldiers, so if they change their soldier names they will still have powers without needing to contact admins about the name change.
+    This system tracks user's soldiers so if they change their soldier names they will still have powers without needing to contact admins about the name change.
-    Type their soldier's name in the "new soldier" field to add them.
+    Type a soldier's name in the "new soldier" field to add that soldier to a user.
     It will error out if it cannot find the soldier in the database.
     To add soldiers to the database quickly after installing stat logger for the first time, have them join any server you are running this version of AdKats on and their information will be immediately added.
 </p>
 <p>
-    The user list is sorted by role ID, then by user name.
+    The user list is sorted by role power level and then by user name.
+Power level is a metric for how much a role has access to.
-    Any item that says "Delete?" you need to type the word delete in the line and press enter.
+    For any setting item that says "Delete?" you need to type the word delete in the line and press enter, this avoids accidental deletion of users/roles.
 </p>
 <h3>Full Logging</h3>
 <p>
     All commands, their usage, who used them, who they were targeted on, why, when they were used, and where from, are logged in the database.
     All plugin actions are additionally stored in Procon's event log for review without connecting to the database.
-    Player's name/IP changes are logged and the records connected to their player ID, so tracking players is easier.
+    Player name/IP changes are logged and the records connected to their player ID, so tracking players is easier.
 </p>
 <h3>Infraction Tracking System</h3>
 <p>
-    Infraction Tracking commands take the load off admins remembering which players have broken server rules, and how many times.
+    Infraction Tracking commands take the load off admins remembering which players have broken server rules and how many times.
     These commands have been dubbed "punish" and "forgive".
-Each time a player is punished a log is made in the
+Each time a player is punished a log is made in the database;
-    database; The more punishes they get, the more severe the action gets.
-Available punishments include: kill, kick, temp-ban 60 minutes, temp-ban 1 day, temp-ban 1 week, temp-ban 2 weeks, temp-ban 1 month, and permaban.
+    The more punishes they get, the more severe the action gets.
+    Available punishments include: kill, kick, temp-ban 60 minutes, temp-ban 2 hours, temp-ban 1 day, temp-ban 2 days, temp-ban 3 days, temp temp-ban 1 week, temp-ban 2 weeks, temp-ban 1 month, and permaban.
     The order and severity of punishments can be configured to your needs.
 </p>
 <p>
-    Detailed Stuff: After a player is punished, their total points are calculated using this very basic formula:
+    Detailed Stuff: After a player is punished, their total infraction points are calculated using this very basic
+    formula:
     <b>(Punishment Points - Forgiveness Points) = Total Points</b>
     Then an action is decided using Total Points from the punishment hierarchy.
     Punishments should get harsher as the player gets more points.
     A player cannot be punished more than once every 20 seconds; this prevents multiple admins from accidentally punishing a player multiple times for the same infraction.
 </p>
 <h4>TeamKilling Management</h4>